Questions & Answers

 A: The main benefit of using solar thermal energy is being able to harness the sun’s heat for efficient and clean energy.
 Solar thermal energy is a sustainable and eco-friendly solution to reducing the reliance on fossil fuels while also lowering energy costs.

-Q: Do solar thermal panels need direct sunlight?
+Q: Do solar thermal systems need direct sunlight?

 Q: Is solar power better than fossil fuels?